Valentino Rossi: Petronas Yamaha SRT (2021)

 In September 2020, after six months of speculation, Rossi confirmed that he would be joining Petronas Yamaha SRT for the 2021 season alongside his VR46 Academy protégé Franco Morbidelli.
-Rossi finished twelfth and sixteenth in the first races of the season in Qatar.
+Rossi finished twelfth and sixteenth in the first and second races of the season in Qatar and Doha Grand Prix.

-On 5 August 2021, during the pre-event press conference of the 2021 Styrian motorcycle Grand Prix weekend, Rossi announced that he would retire from MotoGP after the 2021 season.
-His last race was the 2021 Valencian Community motorcycle Grand Prix, and he was congratulated for a successful career by prominent racing figures such as Lewis Hamilton and Max Verstappen, as well as former rival Casey Stoner.
+On 5 August 2021, during the pre-event press conference of the Styria weekend, Rossi announced that he would retire from MotoGP after the 2021 season.
+His last race was the 2021 Valencian Grand Prix, and he was congratulated for a successful career by prominent racing figures such as Lewis Hamilton and Max Verstappen, as well as former rival Casey Stoner.
 Rossi's number 46 was retired with a ceremony in the 2022 Italian motorcycle Grand Prix.
 Rossi managed to finish tenth at his final Italian GP race at the Mugello MotoGP circuit with a 10th-place finish.
 Eighth place at the Austria round turned out to be Rossi's best finish of the season.
 On 14 November 2021, Valentino Rossi ended his MotoGP racing career at the Valencian Grand Prix in Circuit Ricardo Tormo.